drbig/snb/README.md

 - Configuration by editing an include file
 - The produced binary is all that is needed
 - Ncursesw is the only runtime dependency
-- Now provides a rudimentary undo function
+- Provides a rudimentary undo function
+- Now you can both cross-out and highlight entries
-- Column mode, background color and locale can be configured and/or overridden
+- Column mode, background color, highlight attributes and locale can be configured and/or overridden on command line

 *STATUS:* **Stable**